 Daily yoga practice brings a myriad of benefits, such as curing insomnia, support in problem solving, slowing down the aging process, improving flexibility, balance and concentration, etc.

-Yogamea yoga school organizes yoga retreats, intensive weeks and training courses for teachers.
-We specialize in Hatha Yoga, the foundation for all other yoga interpretations according to the most ancient texts.
+Yogamea yoga school organizes yoga retreats, intensive weeks and Yoga Teacher training courses.
+We’re specialize in Hatha Yoga, the foundation for all other yoga interpretations according to the most ancient texts.
 Attending a Yogamea yoga course does not only mean learning Asanas but also understanding how to be more flexible, self-confident and resilient thanks to Pranayama and Pawanmuktakasana.

 Treat yourself.
 Find out how to become a yoga teacher with Yogamea by taking a look at our full course outline here.
 Our courses will provide you with a deep knowledge of yoga and its practices, from beginners to the advanced level, alternating between theory and practical exercises for a simple and systematic learning experience.